-Tipranavir is always used with the anti-HIV medicine ritonavir (brand name: Norvir) and at least two other anti-HIV medicines.
+Tipranavir is always used with the HIV medicine ritonavir (brand name: Norvir) and at least two other HIV medicines.
 Take tipranavir and ritonavir at the same time.
 If you are taking tipranavir with ritonavir capsules or oral solution, the medicines can be taken with or without meals.
 If you are taking tipranavir with ritonavir tablets, the medicines must be taken only with meals.

-If you are taking the oral solution of tipranavir, which contains vitamin E, you should not take additional vitamin E other that contained in a standard multivitamin.
+The oral solution of tipranavir contains vitamin E. If you are taking the oral solution, don't take additional vitamin E other than that contained in a standard multivitamin.

-If you take too much tipranavir, contact your local poison control center (1-800-222-1222) or go to the nearest hospital emergency room right away.
+If you take too much tipranavir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

-Take the missed dose, together with ritonavir, as soon as you remember it.
+If you miss a dose of tipranavir, together with ritonavir, take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

-Tipranavir can cause serious, life-threatening side effects.
-These include liver problems, severe rash, and bleeding in the brain.
-(See the WARNING above.)
+Tipranavir may cause side effects.
+Most side effects from tipranavir are manageable, but a few can be serious.
+Serious side effects of tipranavir include liver problems, severe rash, and bleeding in the brain.
+(See the WARNING box above.)

 Other possible side effects of tipranavir include:

 - Changes in body fat (including gain or loss of fat).